 About ten years ago, Aurukun’s previous wet canteen was replaced by a tavern opening for several hours on four evenings a week.
 Under Pearson-inspired Queensland alcohol management legislation starting in 2004, light beer had eventually replaced mid-strength beer which had earlier replaced full strength beer.
-Last September the tavern was closed because the Queensland government thought that there was a conflict between the local council’s duty to citizens and its interest, as licensee, in maximizing alcohol sales.
+Last September the tavern was closed because the Queensland government thought that there was a conflict between the local council’s duty to citizens and its interest, as licensee, in maximising alcohol sales.
 Since then, there has been a dramatic reduction in binge drinking and in trauma related presentations to the local clinic.
 As well, the permanent police presence, once just four, is now being increased from seven to ten.
 Already, the police are regularly searching vehicles entering town for sly grog.

 About a year ago, the Pearson-inspired Family Responsibilities Commission began working in Cape York’s four welfare reform communities.
 It’s headed by an experienced and well-respected magistrate assisted by local commissioners familiar with the people appearing before it.
 The commissioners must concur in any orders that the FRC makes.
 People who have been convicted of an offence, are the subject of child safety orders or whose children have not been attending school come before the Commission which can order that up to 85 per cent of welfare income be quarantined to the necessities of life.
 So far, about half of Aurukun’s families have been before the Commission with only a handful subject to specific quarantine.
 In the first instance, the Commission has been more inclined to order family members to talk to the school about poor attendance or to participate in alcohol programmes run by the recently established well-being centre.
 Even so, school attendance has increased from about 30 per cent last year to almost 70 per cent now.
 As well, about 300 people are now participating in voluntary family income management to save for Christmas presents, a car or educational expenses.
 Although it’s stressed that poor choices can have adverse consequences, FRC hearings have the flavour of counselling sessions as much as of the courtroom.